 Art therapy, sometimes called creative arts therapy or expressive arts therapy, encourages people to express and understand emotions through artistic expression and through the creative process.
 From The Free Dictionary

 Art therapy involves the creation of art in order to increase awareness of self and others.
-This in turn may promote personal development, increase coping skills, and enhance cognitive function.
+This, in turn, may promote personal development, increase coping skills, and enhance cognitive function.
 It is based on personality theories, human development, psychology, family systems, and art education.
 Art therapists are trained in both art and psychological therapy.
-From The New Medicine
+The New Medicine

 And from the AATA, the definition of the profession: